Training the sublime states

 • Apathy - See, but don’t care about the thing

-Some formal practicees
+Some formal practices

 FP: Attending to the joy of loving-kindness

-• 1m: Bring to mind someone for whom you can feel loving kindness
+• 1m: Bring to mind someone for whom you can feel loving-kindness

-• See if loving kindness arise
+• See if loving-kindness arises

 • If it does, focus on it.